bjoern-andres/graph/README.md

 License

+Copyright (c) 2013 by Bjoern Andres, http://www.andres.sc/

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

 - Redistributions of source code must retain the above copyright notice,